michaelwittig/node-shortstr/README.md

 **Real world example**

-Your String contains chars of `"0123456789,.-"` and is you want to transform to `"0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ-+"`
+Your String contains chars of `"0123456789,.-"` and you want to transform to `"0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ-+"`

 `"-122343.45,94323443,6343.08,934762.3,-8275234,221302234322,-53490269003"` becomes